autinerd/home-assistant.io/source/_integrations/enigma2.markdown

 #### Resolution

-There are two solutions:
+There are two possible solutions to resolve this problem:

-1. Enable HTTP(S) Authentication (recommended for security)
+- Enable HTTP(S) authentication (recommended for security)
-2. Enable the OpenWebif setting "Enable access from VPNs"
+- Enable the OpenWebif setting "Enable access from VPNs"

 {% note %}
 If you choose to enable VPN access without authentication, ensure your network is properly secured as OpenWebif is not designed for publicly facing the internet.